Preparing For Surgery

 - Blood work and an EKG

 - Pre-surgery Joint Replacement Class.
-The hospital provides an educational class to learn more about your surgery, hospital stay, and recovery.
-If you have not attended a class in the past six months, we require that you attend a class prior to your surgery.
+The hospital provides an educational class to learn more about your surgery, hospital stay if one is needed, and recovery.
+If you have not attended a class in the past 2 years, we require that you attend a class prior to your surgery.

 - Notify the office immediately if you develop any infections or fevers.
 Surgery will not be performed if you have an infection or are ill.